Iritscen/Small-scripts/Bash/README.md

 ### [HTTP Tests](http_tests.sh)
 <!--The type of response to obtain (run without parameters to see choices).
 The URL to test.-->
-Prints the response (status code, header, redirect URL, or Internet Archive status code) received upon querying a given URL.
+Prints the response (status code, header, redirect URL, or Internet Archive status code) received upon querying a given URL. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/http_tests.jpg)

 ### [Print Chromium History](print_chromium_history.sh)
 <!--The name of the browser or the path to the browser's history file.
 The date of the desired history in the format 'yyyy-m-d'.
 (optional) The time zone offset.-->
-Tells you all the sites you visited in a Chromium-based browser on a given day.
+Tells you all the sites you visited in a Chromium-based browser on a given day. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/print_chromium_history.jpg)

 ### [Scrape Smugmug Images](scrape_smugmug_images.sh)
 <!--The URL of a Smugmug gallery.